ncurses.3x - Man Page

 cchar_t

 corresponds to the non-wide configuration's chtype.
-It always a structure type, because it stores more data than fits into an integral type.
+It is a structure type because it requires more storage than a standard scalar type offers.
 A character code may not be representable as a char, and moreover more than one character may occupy a cell (as with accent marks and other diacritics).
 Each character is of type wchar_t; a complex character contains one spacing character and zero or more non-spacing characters (see below).
-Attributes and color data are stored in separate fields of the structure, not combined as in chtype.
+A string of complex characters ends with a cchar_t whose wchar_t member is the null wide character.
+Attributes and a color pair selection are stored in separate fields of the structure, not combined into an integer as in chtype.

 Each cell of a WINDOW is stored as a cchar_t.

-The setcchar(3X) and getcchar(3X) functions store and retrieve the data from a cchar_t structure.
+setcchar(3X) and getcchar(3X) store and retrieve cchar_t data.
 The wide library API of ncurses depends on two data types standardized by ISO C95.

 wchar_t